Haven Ministries assists with housing in a county lacking affordable housing

 Haven Ministries’ staff respond to individuals and families experiencing a housing crisis.
 The staff members go out into the community where the individual or family is located and connect them to area resources in order to avoid the individual or family from becoming homeless.

-Haven Ministries operates (2) Resource Centers open to the public and our shelter guests.
+Haven Ministries operates a Resource Center open to the public and our shelter guests.
 Preliminary Intake & Paperwork is done by Phone.
 Please Call 410-827-7194.

 • Haven Ministries Headquarters